sunifyre/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

 Topics>` in your course.

-To specify that only some of your content-specific discussion topics are divided by cohort, you change the cohort settings for content-specific discussion topics, and then explicitly select only the topics that you want to be divided by cohort.
+To specify that only some of your content-specific discussion topics are divided by cohort, you explicitly select only the topics that you want to be divided by cohort.

-.. warning:: When you change the cohort setting from **Always Cohort Content- Specific Discussion Topics** to **Cohort Selected Content-Specific Discussion Topics**, you are making all content-specific discussion topics in your course unified, unless you explicitly change them to be divided by cohort before saving your changes.
+.. warning:: If you change the cohort setting from **Always Cohort Content-Specific Discussion Topics** to **Cohort Selected Content-Specific Discussion Topics**, all content-specific discussion topics are unified, unless you explicitly specify that they are divided by cohort before saving your changes.
 This means that any posts that were previously divided by cohort and restricted to viewing, responding, and commenting by members of the same cohort are now visible to all learners in your course.

    If you make changes to cohort settings in a running course, be aware of the implications of your changes.
 For more details, see :ref:`Altering Cohort